lucky-wolf/DW2-XL/README.md

   - There are a few endgame facilities that are still one-per-galaxy, but they're not going to stop you or the AI from being competitive when unable to obtain them yourself.

 ## Latest Changes

+### v1.16.7
+- Added basic Ground Combat tech (and all races start with it), which leads to Improved Ground Combat
+- Tweaked heavy battleships and carriers to require advanced long range sensors
+- Reduced Ion Shields to size 10
+- Fixed bug that didn't allow synthetic units to be built
+- Added Improved Crew Modules
+  - Made Marine Barracks depend on Zero-G Combat

 ### v1.16.6
 - Updated for 1.1.6.6 beta (strongly recommended)